2020 BMW 3-Series Sports Wagon spy shots and video

 2020 BMW 3-Series Sports Wagon spy shots - Image via S. Baldauf/SB-Medien

-The core powertrains for the United States should remain turbocharged 4- and 6-cylinder inline engines displacing 2.0 and 3.0 liters, respectively.
+The core powertrains should be turbocharged 4- and 6-cylinder inline engines displacing 2.0 and 3.0 liters, respectively.
 The 2.0-liter mill should feature in a 330i model while the 3.0-liter mill should be reserved for an M340i M Performance model.
-While BMW will offer a diesel in some markets, the automaker has ruled out the option for the U.S. It will instead focus on a plug-in hybrid here.
+Diesel and plug-in hybrid options should also be in the pipeline and we've heard that the wagon may also receive the M3 treatment this time around.

-An eight-speed automatic and rear-wheel drive will be standard on the 3-Series Sports Wagon in most markets, but in the U.S. we could see the longroof come with all-wheel drive as standard.
+An 8-speed automatic and rear-wheel drive will be standard on the 3-Series Sports Wagon in most markets.

-Look for the debut of the 3-Series Sports Wagon around mid-2019.
-Sales should start by the fall of that year.
+Look for a debut in the lead up to the 2019 Frankfurt International Motor Show this September.